 Cave City is a natural stopping point along Interstate 65.
 Cave City is located halfway between Louisville, KY. and Nashville, TN.
 Many people consider Cave City the main "Gateway into Mammoth Cave National Park."
 Mammoth Cave is America's 2nd oldest tourist attraction in the United States, 2nd only to Niagara Falls.
 For almost two hundred years visitors have been taking tours of Mammoth Cave, intrigued by its magnificence.

 There are many attractions located on the highway that leads from Cave City to Mammoth Cave National Park.
-Visitors come from all over to see Cave City attractions such as the magnificent and life-size dinosaurs at Dinosaur World, to witness live action gunfights at Guntown Mountain, to step back in time at the Mammoth Cave Wax Museum, and to ride the only Alpine Slide in Kentucky at Kentucky Action Park.
+Visitors come from all over to see Cave City attractions such as the magnificent and life-size dinosaurs at Dinosaur World, to step back in time at the Mammoth Cave Wax Museum, and to ride the only Alpine Slide in Kentucky at Kentucky Action Park.
 Take a walk on the wild side at the Mammoth Cave Wildlife Museum with over 1,600 specimens in their natural habitat.

 Onyx Cave and Outlaw Cave are a few of the private caverns that travelers can stop by and explore on the way to Mammoth Cave.
 Mammoth Cave is the world's longest cave system and people travel from all over the world to experience the hidden beauty and mystique that lies below ground in this mysterious subterranean frontier that cavers and adventurers continue to explore.
 The beauty of caves is that they are warm in the winter and cool in the summer with an average temperature of 54 degrees Fahrenheit.